|

 Novus polish is gentle enough to safely polish the most delicate plastic dial covers, yet the #2 grade

-does a fine job on faded old bakelite, too.
+works on Bakelite, too.
 Other collectors polish with various substances,

 such as very fine-grade automotive rubbing compound, power buffing wheels, and so on.

-and stick to soft cloths and elbow grease.
+and stay with soft cloths and elbow grease.

 Larger defects in a plastic cabinet can be patched with a product